learn-co-curriculum/phase-0-html-lists-lab/README.md

 refreshing the tab where the file is open.
 Now, `Grilled Cheese` will be displayed as `1.
 Grilled Cheese` as the #1 food (where it belongs).

+Once you've got a feel for how this ordered list looks in HTML and how it's displayed in the browser, delete the example code from your `index.html` file so you can create a new one from scratch for the next deliverable.

 Nested ordered lists work the same as unordered, but instead of hollow and square bullets, each nested list will still display numbers.